durvankurr/HTML-CSS/project-3/pc2-wonders-of-usa/README.md

 Use CSS3 style properties to style the web page that lists down the two engineering wonders of the United States of America​​.

-Crteate a replica of the below image.
+Create a replica of the below image.
 ![](./Wonders-of-America.png)